hdevelopments/hdev-discord-chat-sync/readme.md

 # Discord Chat Sync

-Discord Chat Sync is a Discord bot that syncs up channels between different servers and allows for secure communication between them.
+Hedges Chatter is a Discord bot that syncs up channels between different servers and allows for secure communication between them.
  * Cross server communication
  * Private and Public Topics!
  * In Private Topics you can Block servers